 The styling needs to be aspirational without being pretentious or unobtainable by the average viewer.
 So I would like to draw heavily on internet pop culture and use this weird, unapologetic, and slightly ironic aesthetic as a core inspiration.

-Our heroes know what's hot, and so I'd love to give them a bit of character with original and unique clothing that feels tailored to their personalities.
-To achieve this look I'd like to work with stylist Lorena Maza who I've teamed up with before.
+To achieve this look, I'd like to work with stylist Lorena Maza who I've teamed up with before.
 She has worked for Diesel, Vogue, Adidas, and with a lot of artists.